orlp/pygrafix/docs/pygrafix.window.rst

     If no title is given the default title "pygrafix window" is chosen.
 The default value for *resizable* is False.
 If *refresh_rate* is zero (the default) the system's refresh rate will be used.
 The default value for *vsync* is True.
 If *bit_depth* is not given pygrafix will choose the best values.

+    pygrafix only supports double-buffered windows.
+This means that all drawing gets done on the back buffer and the user only ever sees the front-buffer.
+This is done to prevent half-done frames from showing up to the user.
+You swap the front and the back buffer by calling :meth:`flip`.

+    All attributes are read-write unless said otherwise.

     .. attribute:: width

         The width of the screen in pixels.
-Read-write.

     .. attribute:: height

         The height of the screen in pixels.
-Read-write.

     .. attribute:: size

         The size of the window in the form *(width, height)*.

-Read-write.
+    .. attribute:: position

+        The position of the window in the form *(x, y)*. *x* and *y* are measured in pixels relative to the topleft of the screen.

     .. attribute:: resizable